HIPAA Compliant Mental Health Telehealth

 Reimbursement / coverage parity with in-person therapy

-Currently, there is no federal statute that requires payers to reimburse mental health telehealth sessions at the same rate as in-person or even to cover these services at all.
+Reimbursement/coverage parity is one of the most frequently asked questions.
+Currently, there is no federal statute that requires payers to reimburse American telemental health sessions at the same rate as in-person or even to cover these services at all.
 So it’s up to each state to issue parity laws in order to guarantee that providers will receive the same payment for mental health telehealth sessions as for in-person sessions.
 Prior to COVID-19, only five states had implemented telehealth parity laws.
 While an additional 21 states expanded telehealth services through COVID-19 emergency orders, only 13 required parity.
-Therapists may need to wait until the Covid-19 pandemic has passed to see how this parity will be addressed on a more long-term basis.
+Therapists may need to wait until the Covid-19 pandemic has passed to see how this parity will be addressed on a more long-term basis, in terms of insurance portability and accountability.

 Common mental health telehealth FAQs